Flight-Free-UK/flight_free_uk_website/source/posts/forsaking-all-flights.html.markdown

 It amused me that what we were doing was seen as old fashioned, when what I was actually doing was looking very firmly to the future.
 We loved each other, of course, and fully intended, as most married couples do, to spend the rest of our lives together.
 Would we, in our married lifetime, see the horrific consequences of unrestricted flying?
 Not if I had anything to do with it.

-> "It amused me that what we were doing was seen as old fashioned, when what I was actually doing was looking very firmly to the future."
+> "What we were doing was seen as old fashioned, when actually we were looking very firmly to the future."

 As many non-flyers discover, a flight free holiday becomes much more about the journey.
 Going to Paris was clichéd perhaps, but undeniably romantic.
 Setting off from Yorkshire, we travelled first class on the train to London.
 It is much cheaper and easier to lux up your travel when you are not flying.
 We had a night in London, which we would not have had otherwise, and visited the recently-opened Shard, which was quite spectacular.